How to Thicken Fine or Thin Hair

 Your Fine and Thin Hair Is Still Beautiful

-After following these seven tips vigorously for a good 2–3 months and trying these styles, I’ve realised that so long as you take care of your fine hair, it can look really beautiful.
+After following these seven tips vigorously for a good 2–3 months and trying these styles, I’ve realized that so long as you take care of your fine hair, it can look really beautiful.
 Fine hair tends to become very soft and wispy-looking when healthy, which is just as lovely as strong, thick-looking hair.
 I really hope that this article has helped you to feel more confident about your beautiful hair.
 Feel free to ask any questions!

 Video: How Heated Rollers Add Volume